Friern Barnet Urban District: Layout and two main settlements

 (specifically its Muswell Hill part) and was half as wide as long.
 The parish largely formed a counter-projection into the Chipping Barnet (also known as High Barnet or Barnet)-Totteridge projection of Hertfordshire into Middlesex to its north.
 In the north its land was the gentle, broad east escarpment above the head of the Dollis Brook rather than others which are higher and have several limbs around Barnet.
 In its south the land is gradually lower and a nascent brook feeds west to east, Bounds Green brook.

 The parish/district had one main road; it was bisected lengthways by (the) High Road, the main road in the area, today the A1000 and part of the traditional Great North Road from London to Edinburgh.

 Until the mid 19th century the ancient parish of Friern Barnet, a depopulated medieval village — the manor house, manor barn, farm and church of which survived, had two tiny developed clusters: Whetstone in the far north and Colney Hatch in the south.

-Friern Barnet remained its ecclesiastical parish.
-Its civil form created in the mid 19th century took over the wide-ranging powers of the vestry; in a matter of decades it was largely supplanted by a Local Board on creation of Friern Barnet Urban District and as to some powers by Middlesex County Council.
+Until 1883 the parish was governed by its vestry, in the same way as most rural areas.
+The parish was included in the Barnet poor law union in 1835, and therefore became part of the Barnet rural sanitary district on its creation in 1872, which meant the Barnet board of guardians took on powers relating to public health and sewerage in the parish.
+The parish was made a local government district in 1883, governed by a local board which took over the civil functions of the vestry and the sanitary functions of the board of guardians.
+Such local government districts were reconstituted as urban districts in 1894 under the Local Government Act 1894.